Ultralong-distance quantum correlations in three-terminal Josephson junctions: Analytical results

 The Green's functions are matrices in Nambu and in the enlarged space of the harmonics of the Josephson frequency.
-The labels $p_1,\,\,p_2$ running over the tight-binding sites at the interfaces in Eqs.~(\ref{eq:star-triangle1})-(\ref{eq:star-triangle2}) are now made implicit.
+The labels $p_1,\,\,p_2$ running over the tight-binding sites at the interfaces are now made implicit [see Eqs.~(\ref{eq:star-triangle1})-(\ref{eq:star-triangle2})].

 The fully dressed Green's function $\tilde{G}_{x,x}$ on the dot $D_x$ can be ``expanded in nonlocality'' according to